TalkingQuickly/talkingquickly.github.io/_drafts/2021-01-02-debian-dev-environment-for-remote-vscode.md

 Download the latest Debian 10 installation ISO from the [Debian website](https://www.debian.org) and in "Settings / Storage" select the "Empty" slot under "Controller: IDE" and click the disc icon on the right, select "Choose a disc file" and then browse to the location of the downloaded Debian ISO and select it.

 Now start the VM where you'll be greeted by the Debian installer (if the display is tiny, try adjusting the scale factor for the VM under its video settings).
-Select your language, location etc and when asked for a hostname, enter something descriptive, this will be displayed in the shell prompt so that you know when you're working in the VM and when you're working locally, when prompted for domain name, you can leave this blank.
+Select your language, location etc and when asked for a hostname, enter something descriptive, this will be displayed in the shell prompt so that you know when you're working in the VM and when you're working locally.
+When prompted for domain name, you can leave this blank.
 Make sure you remember - or better store in your password manager - the root and user account credentials you create.

 Select default options for disk partitioning and then "Yes" when asked if you want to write the changes to disk (don't worry, you're writing changes to the Virtualbox disk, not your boot drive!).
 Choose no when asked if you want scan another CD / DVD.
 Select the defaults when going through the steps to setup the package manager.